Your Spiritual Shoe Closet

 This is one shoe I find myself wearing with just about anything!
 Before you plow over another sister in Christ with the Clunky Boots of Selfish Ambition, consider Whose attitude we should emulate: “Each of you should look not only to your own interests, but also to the interests of others.
 Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.”
 (Philippians 2:4-7)

 The Elevated Platforms of Self-Righteousness - Because it’s so much nicer outside when you’re above everyone else!

-Instead of acknowledging that it’s God, “who has qualified you to share in the inheritance of the saints in light,” (Col. 1:11), the Elevated Platform of Self-Righteousness forgets that we have nothing good, righteous or pleasing to God apart from Christ.
-Self-righteousness tries to remove a speck from another’s eye with a plank stuck in theirs, while humility bears another’s burdens and restores in a spirit of gentleness (Matt.
-7:1-5, Gal.
-6:1-2)
+Instead of acknowledging that it’s God, “who has qualified you to share in the inheritance of the saints in light,” (Colossians 1:1-11), the Elevated Platform of Self-Righteousness forgets that we have nothing good, righteous or pleasing to God apart from Christ.
+Self-righteousness tries to remove a speck from another’s eye with a plank stuck in theirs, while humility bears another’s burdens and restores in a spirit of gentleness (Matthew 7:1-5, Galatians 6:1-2)

 The Casual Slip-ons of Self-Ascribed Influence - So comfortable, you’ll forget you’re even wearing them!